jesse-r-s-hines/wdio-obsidian-service/packages/wdio-obsidian-service/README.md

 See also: [WebdriverIO | Getting Started](https://webdriver.io/docs/gettingstarted).

-To set up `wdio-obsidian-service` run the WebdriverIO Starter Toolkit:
+To set up `wdio-obsidian-service` manually in an existing project, run the WebdriverIO Starter Toolkit:
 ```bash
 npm init wdio@latest .
 ```